iron-software/IronPdfNode.Examples/examples/stamping-html-pdf-multiple/README.md

 ***Based on <https://ironpdf.com/examples/stamping-html-pdf-multiple/>***

-IronPDF offers a diverse range of stamping options which include HTML, text, image, and barcode stamps.
-Each stamp's placement can be precisely controlled through vertical and horizontal coordinates, and further adjusted with pixel-perfect accuracy using vertical and horizontal offsets.
+IronPDF provides a range of stamp types, including HTML, text, image, and barcode options.
+Users can designate each stamp's placement using vertical and horizontal coordinates, and further refine their position to the pixel level with vertical and horizontal offsets.

-Implementing HTML stamps is facilitated through the insertion of an HTML snippet that fully supports inline CSS for detailed styling.
-For a comprehensive guide on using HTML stamps effectively, refer to the [IronPDF Stamping Guide](https://ironpdf.com/docs/).
+To apply HTML stamps, you can use a piece of HTML code with complete inline CSS support for styling.
+For detailed guidance on leveraging HTML stamps, check out the [IronPDF Stamping Guide](https://ironpdf.com/docs/).

-For a simpler stamping option, text stamping provides a quick solution without the need for elaborate fonts that depend on online resources.
-To understand more about the benefits and methods of text stamping, you can visit the [IronPDF Text Stamping Documentation](https://ironpdf.com/docs/).
+If simpler styling suffices, text stamping is a rapid alternative to HTML, avoiding the need for web-based font resources.
+To understand more about the capabilities of text stamping, visit the [IronPDF Text Stamping Documentation](https://ironpdf.com/docs/).

-Image stamping serves as an excellent method for incorporating logos swiftly into your PDFs.
-Each image stamp can be customized with options for rotation and opacity, making it possible to tailor the stamp's visual impact, including setting it as a watermark.
-For additional details on configuring image and watermark stamps, explore the [IronPDF Watermark Tutorial](https://ironpdf.com/docs/).
+Image stamping is perfect for adding logos quickly to your PDFs.
+Each image stamp can be modified in terms of rotation and transparency, and can be used as a watermark.
+For further information on using images and creating watermark stamps, review the [IronPDF Watermark Tutorial](https://ironpdf.com/docs/).

-Barcode stamping is another feature that allows the insertion of barcodes into a PDF, enhancing the document's functionality and aesthetic.
-To learn more about generating and customizing barcodes within your documents, please consult the [IronPDF Barcode Stamping Instructions](https://ironpdf.com/docs/).
+Barcode stamping introduces barcodes to your PDFs for an additional layer of functionality.
+To learn how to create and customize barcodes in your documents, refer to the [IronPDF Barcode Stamping Instructions](https://ironpdf.com/docs/).

+To see practical applications of HTML stamping, you can [Explore HTML Stamping Examples on GitHub](https://github.com/iron-software/IronPdfNode.Examples/tree/main/examples/stamping-html-pdf-multiple).